JoshMock/hubot-lunchplans/README.md

 ```
 hubot lunchplans list - Lists all of today's lunch plans.
 hubot lunchplans add <text> - Adds you to a lunch plan.
-hubot lunchplans with <username> - Adds you to a user's lunch plans.
+hubot lunchplans with <username> - Adds you to another user's lunch plans.
 hubot lunchplans never mind - Removes you from any lunch plans.
 ```